 So, what can you do to improve the odds when it comes to your health?
 Here are some things to consider:

-3. Take small steps.
-Many people quit because they become quickly overwhelmed by the goals they’ve set for How to Keep Your New Year's Resolutionsthemselves.
+- Take small steps.
+Many people quit because they become quickly overwhelmed by the goals they’ve set for themselves.
 Don’t shoot for the moon – getting off the ground is more important.

 It’s a good idea to use the energy of the New Year as a time to make changes in your life.
 Doing it the right way, will make it more than just talk.